bhabishya-shrestha/weather-api-app/README.md

 ## Acknowledgments

 - Thanks to the Visual Studio Code team for the excellent Java development environment.
-- Weather data provided by [Name of the Weather API Service].
+- Weather data provided by [Open MeteoOpen, an open-source weather API].

 ---